Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - This establishes the second connection

 - Note that after the peering is established and then when you log into VM2 and type in the private IP address of VM1, you should be able to see the internet information services page

+- **Establishing a point to site VPN connection**
+    - Create a virtual network
+    - Create a gateway subnet inside the virtual network
+    - Create a **virtual network gateway** separately and then attach it to the virtual network - Note that the virtual network gateway is essential to establish a point to site connection